September 1st marks the start of the hunting season, which means fall is almost here.

 Hunting animals that have been able to live natural lives, free from fear and pain is very humane and makes for better meat.

 Why I hunt

 I hunt to feed my family wholesome, clean meat.
 Meat, that I know has not been pumped with antibiotics.

 I hunt to be close to nature.

-There have been days when I’m out and don’t see a single thing.
+There are days I’ve been out and didn’t see a single thing.
 Just being out there is what makes it worth it.
 Being in the middle of the woods or a field watching my dogs enjoying life is the most peaceful feeling you can experience.

 I feel good that the money spent every season for fishing and hunting licenses goes back into nature.
-The money is used help keep wild areas wild and thriving for the health and preservation of animals.
-It’s not used for supporting big business and animal cruelty.
+Money raised through licenses are used for conservation.

 Hunting helps you become self-reliant.
-We are spoiled with so many conveniences, but what would happen if those conveniences were taken away?
+We are all spoiled with so many conveniences.
+What would happen if those conveniences were taken away?